cybertec-postgresql/pgwatch/docs/preparing_databases.md

 the *rollout_helper.py* script with it's `--python2` flag can be helpful again.

-# Notice on using metric fetching helpers
+## Notice on using metric fetching helpers

--   Starting from Postgres v10 helpers are mostly not needed (only for PL/Python ones getting OS statistics) - there are available some special monitoring roles like "pg_monitor", that are exactly meant to be used for such cases where we want to give access to all Statistics Collector views without any other "superuser behaviour".
+-   Starting from Postgres v10 helpers are mostly not needed (only for PL/Python ones getting OS statistics) - there are available some special monitoring roles like `pg_monitor`, that are exactly meant to be used for such cases where we want to give access to all Statistics Collector views without any other "superuser behaviour".
 See